bilig

 )

-function requireSheet(sheetName) {
+function requireSheet(sheetName: string): number {

 const sheetId = workbook.getSheetId(sheetName)